GEOG PhD Handbook

 All incoming doctoral students will be assigned an Interim Advisor based on information provided at the time of application.
 It is recognized that this information may not always be an accurate reflection of the student’s interest which can change during the first few semesters.
 The function of the Interim Advisor is, therefore, to direct and guide the student’s program of courses and research until a Permanent Advisor and Advisory Committee is appointed, which typically occurs by the end of the second semester.
 In many cases the Interim Advisor will become the Permanent Advisor, but students should always try to identify faculty with interests that most closely relate to their intended research.

 The Permanent Advisor will serve as Committee Chair of the doctoral student’s Advisory Committee.
-The Chair is primarily responsible for directing the dissertation research, scheduling all formal Advisory Committee meetings, and communicating decisions for the Advisory Committee to the student, Department faculty, Graduate Chair, and OGE.
+The Chair is primarily responsible for directing the dissertation research, scheduling all formal Advisory Committee meetings, and communicating decisions for the Advisory Committee to the student, Department faculty, Graduate Chair, and the Graduate Division.
 The Chair must be a full member of the Graduate Faculty, and have a tenure-based appointment in the Department of Geography.
 Additionally, the Chair is usually the faculty member with the greatest expertise on the student’s dissertation topic, and will work most closely with the student on research proposal development, and completion of the research.

 B. Role of the Advisory Committee

 The Advisory Committee consists of five or more members of the Graduate Faculty, with least three members from the Department of Geography.
 The outside member of the committee must be a full member of the regular UHM Graduate Faculty and can not be a member of the Graduate Faculty in the doctoral student’s specialization.
-The student, in consultation with the Advisor, proposes an Advisory Committee to the Graduate Chair, and if approved, the Graduate Chair will seek approval of the Advisory Committee from the Associate Dean, OGE.
+The student, in consultation with the Advisor, proposes an Advisory Committee to the Graduate Chair, and if approved, the Graduate Chair will seek approval of the Advisory Committee from the Associate Dean of the Graduate Division.
 The Advisory Committee should consist of the best-qualified faculty to guide and evaluate the proposed dissertation research.
 The Advisory Committee should be selected as early as possible, ideally by March 1st for students entering the program during the previous fall semester.
 It is possible to change the composition of an Advisory Committee if required (e.g., if a committee member is on sabbatical) but any changes must be approved by the Graduate Chair.

 The Advisory Committee and doctoral student will meet to review progress, typically when the student and Permanent Advisor decide that the student is ready to begin dissertation research.
 At this point the Advisory Committee will review the Synopsis of PhD Program form and discuss the dissertation proposal.
 The Advisory Committee must approve the proposal in order for the student to advance through the program, and this can often require multiple revisions.
 Once approved there should be regular consultation between the Advisory Committee and student concerning progress in the dissertation research.
 The Advisory Committee approves the final dissertation and it is strongly recommended that students maintain consistent communication and inform them of any significant deviations from their approved proposal.